Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Nested APT

-Since the integral $Z(x,\phi)$ is usually intractable in practice, APT proposes the use of `atomic' proposals, APT with such proposal is known as atomic APT.
-Specifically, they assume that $\tilde{p}(\theta) = U_{\Theta}$, where $U_{\Theta}$ is a uniform distribution over a finite set $\Theta = \{\theta_1,\dots,\theta_M\}$.
-The uniform setting of the proposal distribution allows for the analytical computation of $Z(x,\phi)$.
+Since the integral $Z(x,\phi)$ is usually intractable in practice, APT proposes the use of `atomic' proposals.
+APT with such proposals is known as atomic APT.
+Specifically, they assume that $\tilde{p}(\theta)$ is a discrete uniform distribution $\mathcal{U}\{\theta_1,\dots,\theta_M\}$, where $\theta_i$ are sampled from a distribution.
+The uniform setting of the proposal distribution enables the analytical computation of $Z(x,\phi)$.
 With this method, \eqref{eq:proposal_post} and \eqref{eq:modi_density_est} can be reformulated as

-Proposition 1 in \cite{apt} provides the consistency guarantees of atomic APT: given that each $\Theta$ is constructed by sampling $\theta'$ from a distribution that covers the target $p(\theta|x_o)$, atomic APT is able to recover the full posterior.
+Proposition 1 in \cite{apt} provides the consistency guarantees of atomic APT: given that $\theta_1,\dots,\theta_M$ are generated from a distribution that covers the target $p(\theta|x_o)$ support, atomic APT can recover the full posterior.

-However, to the best of our knowledge, the use of atomic proposals makes it challenging to analyze its convergence behaviour.
-Therefore unable to explain the unexpected low performance in some tasks \cite{deistler2022truncated} with the existing convergence results \cite{bottou2018optimization}, both in terms of insight and theory.
-As an alternative approach to estimate $Z(x,\phi)$, the nested estimation, which enjoys a comprehensive theoretical framework and comparable performance, is studied in the next section.
+However, to the best of our knowledge, the use of atomic proposals makes it challenging to analyze their convergence behavior.
+Therefore, we are unable to explain the unexpected low performance in some tasks \cite{deistler2022truncated} with the existing convergence results \cite{bottou2018optimization}, both empirically and theoretically.
+As an alternative approach to estimating $Z(x,\phi)$, which enjoys a comprehensive theoretical framework and comparable performance, is studied in the next section.